DevOps-HeadBangers/Milestone3/README.md

 ```
 localhost:4005
 ```
-2. Try uploading a new file and see this metric changing.
+2. Try uploading a new file at localhost 3000 and see this metric changing.

 3. For SMS based alerts you are required to setup a [Twilio account](https://www.twilio.com/).
 Upon regiestration get a Twilio phone number.
 After getting the phone number click on **Show API Credentials**.
 Make note of ACCOUNT SID and AUTH TOKEN.